 Dr. Nathan C. Walker

-Walker coauthored with Lyal S. Sunga the human rights policy report, Promoting and Protecting the Universal Right to Freedom of Religion or Belief through Law (International Development Law Organization 2014/2016), which was presented at the Human Rights Commission of the United Nations in Geneva, Switzerland.
+‣ He also coauthored with Lyal S. Sunga the policy report, “Promoting and Protecting the Universal Right to Freedom of Religion or Belief through Law” (IDLO 2017), which they presented at the United Nations Human Rights Council in Geneva, Switzerland.

 Nate served as a resident fellow in law and religion at Harvard University and received his Doctorate of Education degree in First Amendment law from Columbia University, where he received his Master of Arts and Master of Education degrees.